My current research projects include (check out New! page for papers):

 - Violence against Women in Mexico.
 Jensenius and I explore the effects of Mexico’s Law to Guarantee a Life Free from Violence on patterns of victimization, women’s willingness to report violence, and their reasons for not reporting.
 We analyze waves of the official survey on Dynamics of Household Relations (ENDIREH).

-- Women’s advancement in political science.
+- Diversity and inclusion in political science.
 The APSA Task Force involves research projects on publications, a cohort study, a mentoring intervention, and inclusion and outreach.
-We recently conducted a survey of APSA members on their views toward top journals in the profession to explore differences by gender, race, and method.
+We conducted a survey of APSA members on their views toward top journals in the profession to explore differences by gender, race, and method.
+You can see the working paper under New!.